Could it be time to reassess your employee benefits plan design?

 - Your employee benefit plan risks are changing or have changed.

-The whole purpose of custom designing an employee benefits plan in your workplace is to manage or fund the risks of organizational and individual health, as well as employment risks, repititional risks, and compliance risks.
+The whole purpose of custom employee benefits plan design for your workplace is to manage or fund the risks of organizational and individual health, as well as employment risks, repititional risks, and compliance risks.
 Lindenburg gives the example of paying for higher-priced prescription drugs.
 Your employee benefits plan must be responsive as benefits risks increase or change, and become more costly.

 - Your employees are becoming more transient.